 Product Management is a related discipline that requires similar approaches and comprehensive knowledge of modern processes and tools. here you can find an extended list of product management training courses offered by one of the best product management universities and organizations on the world.

 Stakeholders management involves identifying or defining for each stage one or more milestones representative of the progress of the project.
 It allows structuring the project in time by providing guarantees to the project manager.
 It facilitates the monitoring of the schedule and the progress of the works.
-It is the plan of the reviews and audits which organizes the measurement of the progress and the quality.
+It is the plan of the reviews and audits that organizes the measurement of the progress and the quality.

 The milestones show the progress of the project.
 They can serve as a control point (“project gate” in English) and condition the commitment of the next phase.
 The decisions made during this phase change review are stable elements on which the rest of the project can be built.
 Staking is less concerned with the content of each phase than with the assessment of its outcome, where the client (or client) is led to decide.